jachymjachym/make-ping-pong/README.md

 ## Thanks to the end

 I think this all in my mind at the moment.
 The task was really fun and I really enjoyed working on that.
 I'll be looking forward to your feedback.
-Thanks for giving me such a cool task, I really appreciate that.
+Thanks for giving me such a cool task, I really appreciate it.

 Additionaly I would like to add some bonus stuff.
-[Check it out](https://standing-direction.surge.sh/).
+[Check it out](https://standing-direction.surge.sh/) + [github repo](https://github.com/jachymjachym/make-3d).
 Clicking on the left mesh will do a little magic.
 It was just for fun as I wanted to explore the three.js, so please don't laugh :D